boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/api-reference/events.md

 ## beforeDashboardMobileMenuOpen

-This event will be triggered after a More option icon from the dashboard banner is clicked.
+This event will be triggered after more options icon from the dashboard banner is clicked in the mobile view.

 <table class="params">
 <thead>